noxtgm/discord.py-bot/README.md

 # Discord.py Bot

-A dusty discord.py bot script I found on my hard drive.
-I'm not using it so if it can help somebody I might as well share it.
+A dusty discord.py bot script I found on my hard drive with general-purpose tools.

 > [!CAUTION]
 > I would recommend making sure the code isn't deprecated as it might not work out of the box.